 I was lucky enough to be in Bali recently on a dolphin-watching trip.
 I wanted to know how dolphins breastfeed their young underwater, so I asked one of the guides.
 His answer left me with some questions, so I looked into this further when I got back to shore.

 Dolphins have inverted nipples inside mammary slits.
 When the calf is ready to feed, they dive underneath the mother and nudge the mammary slits.
-The nipple is released, and the mother provides milk to the calf that rolls its tongue into a u-shaped tube.
+The nipple is released, and the mother provides milk to the calf that rolls its tongue into a U-shaped tube.

 How Do Dolphins Breastfeed Underwater?